-NAKED LOVES : 2.
-R.E.M. - GREEN (1988)
+NAKED LOVES : R.E.M. - GREEN (1988)

 Share

-Green was the first R.E.M. album to be released by a major record company after a fautless run of records on fledgling indie I.R.S.
-Moving to a major was a BIG deal back in the late eighties because long before grunge and Nirvana blew the doors off corporate U.S labels, R.E.M. were the forebearers of infiltrating the mainstream through a combination of great music, tireless support from college radio and endless cycles of touring.
-In short, they did it the hard way.
+Green was the first R.E.M. album to be released by a major record company after a fautless run of records on established indie I.R.S.
+Moving to a major was a BIG deal back in the late eighties because long before grunge and Nirvana blew the doors off corporate U.S labels, R.E.M. were the forebearers of infiltrating the mainstream through a combination of great music, faithful support from college radio and endless cycles of touring.

 Thank you R.E.M. and in particular, Michael Stipe for this introduction to planetary concerns.
 Over 30 years later NAKED Record Club would be born to try and change the way vinyl records are made.
 It's our way of looking out for the world we live in.